-As per its name, a low carb diet is a diet that is low in carbohydrates.
-There are many versions of low carb diet, among the popular ones are Atkins Diet, The Zone Diet, The Dukan Diet, Protein Power, Paleolithic Diet, etc. Though these diets will have their own recommendation of foods allowed, as a general rule, a low carb diet can also be considered as high proteins and high fats diet.
-Normally, at least two-third of the daily calorie intake for low carb diet will be from fat sources.
+As per its name, a low-carb diet is a diet that is low in carbohydrates.
+There are many versions of low carb diet, among the popular ones are Atkins Diet, The Zone Diet, The Dukan Diet, Protein Power, Paleolithic Diet, etc. Though these diets will have their own recommendation of foods allowed, as a general rule, a low carb diet can also be considered a high proteins and high fats diet.
+Normally, at least two-thirds of the daily calorie intake for low-carb diet will be from fat sources.
 Carbohydrates, on the other hand, should make up less than 10%, or in some diets, less than 5% of daily calorie intake.
-Low carb diets will normally allow you to have lots of meats, poultry, seafood, cheeses, other protein foods, as well as fats such as butter, mayonnaise, olive oil, vegetable oils, etc. However, you need to cut down starchy foods such as pasta, bread, rice and alcohol.
+Low-carb diets will normally allow you to have lots of meats, poultry, seafood, cheeses, and other protein foods, as well as fats such as butter, mayonnaise, olive oil, vegetable oils, etc. However, you need to cut down on starchy foods such as pasta, bread, rice, and alcohol.

 Carbohydrates and Weight Gain

 A meal high in carbohydrates will increase the blood sugar level, which will lead to the production of insulin hormone.
 Insulin will lower blood sugar by converting extra glucose into fats, which will be stored in the body.
 Besides that, this hormone will also stimulate the brain to produce hunger signals, and thus more carbohydrates are consumed, and the cycle repeats.
 After some time, the body cells will become resistant to insulin, and much more insulin needs to be produced to fulfill the demand.